Guided tide pooling

 Generally, you should expect to meet your tide pool guide, Aubrey, in beautiful Biddeford Pool.
 From the meeting location, we will take about a 10-minute walk along the coast to our tide pooling site.

-We will spend approximately 40 minutes exploring the tide pools.
+We will spend approximately one hour exploring the tide pools.
 The critters that we find will depend on tidal height and sheer luck, though it is guaranteed that you will see wildlife on your tour.

 After tide pooling, you will have the option to head back with your guide or continue tide pooling on your own.
 The walk to and from the site presents an excellent opportunity to birdwatch and ask your guide any coastal questions you may have.